visualdenniss/fm-notification-component/README.md

 Please read the resources below.
 - First fork this github repo and create a clone to work on it yourself.
-- Then pull the repo to your local machine
+- Then pull the repo to your local machine and run npm install && npm start in your terminal.
 - Create a new branch to work on a new task or a feature.
 Make your changes there.
 - Once finished, push the code to your remote repo.
 - Create a Pull Request from your remote branch to master branch of the repo which you forked initially.